RTradeLtd/Temporal/docs/MISC.md

         > when uploading a file specify duration, the user accoun must contain enough RTC to pay for the entire duration

 Optimize RAFT consensus, and other cluster factors

-# NOTES:

-If people give us content hashes, they must be accessible via the internet, otherwise the content will not be able to be pinned